 Starting at the earliest phases of design and preconstruction, our interdisciplinary team of professionals is trained to identify alternatives that contribute to a large array of sustainability initiatives.
 For projects seeking certifications, whether Net Zero or LEED, Berglund is equipped to help achieve sustainability goals.
 We employ several LEED-accredited professionals who have a track record of finding creative ways to achieve project points.

 Our unique combination of green building experience and façade expertise helps project teams design and construct building envelopes that perform over the long-term.
 At least five of the major LEED credit categories are impacted by the building façade: Innovation & Design, Indoor Environmental Quality, Materials & Resources, Energy & Atmosphere, and Sustainable Sites.
 Our Building Division collaborates with our Restoration Division, which specializes in building envelope maintenance and repair, to review details and systems to ensure sustainability efforts aren't hampered by poor facade performance.

 Our commitment to sustainable building extends to our own facilities.
 The Berglund Indiana office building achieved LEED Silver certification when it was built in 2007.

-Whether their striving for higher levels of LEED certification or just want a greener building, we help clients find creative solutions that fit their values and their budget.
+Whether they’re striving for higher levels of LEED certification or just want a greener building, we help clients find creative solutions that fit their values and their budget.

 LEED AP BD+C